dailongquan/Note/产品/Technology.md

 # Mathematical morphology

-Image Processing, Analysis, and Machine Vision
+ Skeletons and object marking  in  Image Processing, Analysis, and Machine Vision